anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ll be having more than 10 ppl at my house on Thanksgiving.
 My address is public record.
 Some family will come from (gasp!)
 New Jersey.<br><br>Kids will see their grandparents, cousins will play in the yard, sis in law will bring strawberry rhubarb pie, &amp; a turkey will be overcooked.</p>&mdash; Joe Borelli (@JoeBorelliNYC) <a href="https://twitter.com/JoeBorelliNYC/status/1326608051739234304?ref_src=twsrc%5Etfw">November 11, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Of course this led to infuriated responses like "You're siding with the virus!", which you will find is the extent of the Covidians' Scientific<sup>TM</sup> rebuttal of anyone who desires their own humanity and doesn't blindly submit to the authority of the Church of Saint Fauci.
-Imagine telling our ancestors who fought the Revolutionary War against the world's most powerful empire that we also rebelled against our government by, wait for it, hosting a Thanksgiving dinner with *more* than ten people!

 Joe Borelli is doing what we should all be doing: fighting for a return to normal life, a life that includes things that give it meaning, like musicals, concerts, professional sporting events, large family gatherings and celebrations, recreational travel, attending religious services, going to comedy gigs, and so much more.
 Thanks to the Church of Saint Fauci, these things now exist as mere shadows in Plato's cave.